mui/material-ui/docs/src/pages/customization/themes.md

 A color intention is a mapping of a palette to a given intention within your application.

-We expose the following color intentions:
+The theme expose the following color intentions:

 - primary - used to represent primary interface elements for a user.
 - secondary - used to represent secondary interface elements for a user.